Network Security Expert Program

 NSE 1 is the entry level designation of the Fortinet Network Security Expert (NSE) program.
 It is intended to provide a basic understanding of the threat landscape facing networks today.

-- The current FortiGuard Labs Threat Landscape Report
+- Current FortiGuard Labs Threat Landscape Report

-- Complete the NSE 1 training module
+- Completion of all NSE 1 training modules

 Who Should Attempt NSE 1?